By using this site, you agree to the Privacy Policy and Terms of Use.

 4. Let the investigation proceed, and if needed, ask the magistrate to conduct a preliminary inquiry.

-5. If your complaint is written, the magistrate will examine you and any witnesses who have signed the complaint.
+5. When you submit a written complaint, the magistrate will examine you and any witnesses who signed the complaint.

 6. If it is not a written complaint, the magistrate must examine the complainant and witnesses unless the complainant is a government official performing official duties.
 If the magistrate transfers the case to another magistrate, that magistrate must conduct the trial or inquiry as per Section 192.